 - 1. Complete UA Cossatot Application - 2.
 High school transcript showing a cumulative GPA of at least 2.5 on a 4.0 scale. - 3.
-Placement test (ACT, ACCUPLACER, ASPIRE [9-12 grade score] scores which meet the established minimums - 4.
-Provide proof of TWO(2) immunizations against measles (rubeola) and ONE(1) immunization against rubella and ONE (1) immunization against mumps. - 5.
+Placement test which meet the established minimums - 4.
+Provide proof of TWO (2) immunizations against measles (rubeola) and ONE (1) immunization against rubella and ONE (1) immunization against mumps. - 5.
 Student's signature on Concurrent Enrollmentform - 6.
 Payment arrangements of all tuition and fees made with the Business Office In order to be accepted for post-secondary admission, concurrent/secondary students will be required to complete a post-secondary application.